-Tideford: How being organic and vegan are good for business
+Tideford: How being an organic vegan brand is good for business

 Tideford Organics are ushering in 2019 by sponsoring Veganuary.
 We asked Lynette Sinclair, the MD about the journey that lead to this step and how a commitment to organic and vegan has been good for business.